pfinardi/external_lab/README.md

 # external_lab
 Settings for school laboratory with Edubuntu Linux.

-- configure sources.list with internal mirror server
+- configure sources.list with local mirror server
-- install package necessary: Geogebra, XMind, ...
+- install necessary packages: Geogebra, XMind, ...
-- uninstall unnecessary package
+- uninstall unnecessary packages
-- configure scheduled backup on a server with rsync on ssh
-- set preferences: Trash on desktop, recursive search in Nautilus, ...
-- configure mount to shared folder with NFS and show it on desktop
+-configure scheduled backup on server with rsync on ssh set preferences: Trash on desktop, recursive search in Nautilus, ... mount shared folder with NFS and show it on desktop configure automatic updates with unattended-upgrades
-- configure unattended-upgrades

 ## Settings